 “For me, painting the landscape is a spiritual experience.
 In the landscape I feel a connection to the powers and beauty of the natural world.
 It is an emotional thing, to be so moved by the shimmer of a reflection, the grace of a cloud, or the gesture of old growth.
 The landscape is ageless, ancient, but always brand new.
 It is hard and soft, tranquil and fierce, dark and yet filled with light.
 I am driven to express my inspiration to the highest level of perfection, so others can see my world through my eyes and heart.
 In the landscape I am close to what I love, and it returns that love to me.
 It is a romance that is everlasting.”

-Elizabeth Rhoades is an award winning and nationally renowned artist whose pastel paintings are characterized by their vibrant color and sensitivity to the natural forms and light in the landscape.
-Her work depicts a thorough knowledge of the atmospheric and sensual qualities of the earth.
-Her paintings are an expression of her connection to, and love for, the raw beauty of our wondrous planet.
-Born and raised in New Haven, CT, Elizabeth currently resides in Stafford Springs, CT.
-She holds art degrees from SCSU, and Wesleyan University, and has obtained an advanced degree of sixth level in art education.
-As a very small child, Elizabeth was preoccupied with drawing and painting, earning the title of class artist throughout her childhood and teens.
-Her mother was an artist, and she encouraged Elizabeth to pursue her passion.
-Elizabeth Rhoades began her professional painting career in 1973 as a watercolorist.
-In the summer of 2001, during post-graduate course work in dry media, she became intrigued by the brilliant color, velvety texture, and immediacy of pastels.
-From then on, she devoted herself to the pastel medium, painting whenever possible, while working full time as a public school elementary art teacher.
-In 2014 she retired from the public schools, and since has devoted all of her energy to painting full time.
+Elizabeth Rhoades, an American impressionist landscape painter, was born and raised in New Haven, CT and currently resides in Belle Haven, VA.
+As a very small child, Elizabeth was preoccupied with art, earning the title of class artist from as early as Kindergarten.
+Her mother was a figurative artist, and she encouraged Elizabeth to pursue her artistic passion.
+Elizabeth Rhoades began her professional painting career in 1973 as a watercolorist, after taking advanced high school classes from Leo Stoutsenberger at Paier College of Art.
+While painting, she held a second career as a public school elementary art teacher.
+In the summer of 2001, during post-graduate course work in dry media, she was exposed to professional pastels, and from then on became intrigued by the brilliant color, velvety texture, and immediacy of this medium.
+She then began working exclusively in pastels, painting whenever possible, while teaching full time and raising her family.
+During this time she studied under many of America’s best loved pastel artists.
+In 2014 she retired from the public schools, and has since painted full time.
 Her passion is painting on location, in the plein-air tradition, and she also works in her studio in inclement weather from her value studies, plein air paintings, and reference photos that she has taken on location.
-Her prior mastery of watercolor painting has provided her with an intuitive knowledge of color and value, allowing her to render her motif in pastels with an impressionistic touch while quite representational.
+A lifetime of plein air painting has provided her with a foundation to accurately depict the elements of the landscape.
+Her keen observation and thorough knowledge of the landscape is evident in her award winning pastels.
+Her touch with pastels is very gentle, building layers of color with delicate sensitivity.
+Her process is loving and sensual, almost caressing the surface.
 There is an emotional quality to her work that brings peace and tranquility to the viewer, while at the same time having a distinct vitality through her use of color.
-Paintings of unblemished countryside and farmland, formal gardens, and reflections on water are among her favorite subjects.
-Her portrayal of momentary passages of sunlight and shadow allow the viewer to experience the simple beauty of common places that would otherwise be easily overlooked.
+Her preference is in painting nature, undisturbed by human intervention.

 “In my work, I am taking you to a special place.
 In this place you feel that you are safe, undisturbed, that the world around you is filled with peace, and you have solitude.
 There is a sense of timelessness, and you can reflect and contemplate.”